Merlin International's Code of Business Ethics and Conduct

 Disciplinary action can range from further education to termination of employment, depending on the factors listed above.
 Failure to report a violation is, in and of itself, a violation and may too result in disciplinary action.

-Needless to say, compliance with this Code is a very important part of your obligations as a Merlin employee.
+Needless to say, compliance with this Code, the Government Contracts Manual and the Employee Handbook are very important parts of your obligations as a Merlin employee.